Narcissists blame others for not being good to them, and they’re quite egotistic.

 Their narcissism makes them care about no one, not even their own children.
 Generally, a narcissist divorce has proved to be very painful for couples with children.

 So, how do you win a narcissist divorce?
-Following are the ways that would be helpful in winning the ugly battle.

 1. Hire an experienced attorney